Positivity on simple $G$-varieties: Introduction

-The notion of Seshadri constant is then extended by Hacon to define it for nef vector bundles $E$ on a projective variety $X$ \cite{Hac}.
-A version of Seshadri constants for ample vector bundles appears implicitly in the works of Beltrametti, Scheider and Somesse (see \cite{Bel1, Bel2}).
+The notion of Seshadri constant was later extended by Hacon \cite{Hac} to define it for nef vector bundles $E$ on a projective variety $X$.
+A version of Seshadri constants for ample vector bundles also appears implicitly in the works of Beltrametti, Scheider and Somesse (see \cite{Bel1, Bel2}).

 Computing and bounding these constants have been an active topic of research.
-Whereas the research in this area has mostly been limited to line bundles on surface cases only, as the geometry of higher dimensional varieties becomes more complicated.
-Nevertheless, there have been works on higher dimensional varieties too, and a non-exhausting lists in the case of line bundles are \cite{Lee, I, N, L2, K-P, B, GHS}, and in the case of vector bundles are \cite{BHM, BHMN, BKN, HMP, bhn}.
+Although most research in this area has focused on line bundles, especially on surfaces where the geometry is more tractable, there have also been notable contributions concerning higher-dimensional varieties.
+A non-exhaustive list of references for line bundles includes \cite{Lee, I, N, L2, K-P, B, GHS}, and for vector bundles, see \cite{BHM, BHMN, BKN, HMP, bhn}.

+In this article, as an application of Theorem \ref{theorem: nef}, we compute the Seshadri constant of any $B$-equivariant nef vector bundle on $X$.

+To state the main result of this paper, we first introduce some necessary notation.
+Let $B^-$ be the Borel subgroup of $G$ opposite to $B$ determined by $T$.
+Let $x^-\in X$ be the $B$-fixed point of $X$ and let $X^-\subseteq X$ be its unique $B^-$-stable open affine neighborhood.
+Let $D_1,\ldots, D_r$ be the irreducible components of $X \setminus X^-$ (see \cite[Theorem 1]{brion}).

-The main results of our paper, on Seshadri constants, in the case of line bundle is \begin{theorem} Let $X$ be a nonsingular simple $G$-projective variety and $L = \sum_{i} a_iD_i$ be an ample line bundle on $X$, not necessarily $G$-equivariant.
+We now state our main results on Seshadri constants, first in the case of line bundles: \begin{theorem} Let $X$ be a nonsingular simple $G$-projective variety and $L = \sum_{i} a_iD_i$ be an ample line bundle on $X$, not necessarily $G$-equivariant.
 Then we have

-\end{theorem} and in the case of vector bundle is \begin{theorem} Let $X$ be a nonsingular simple $G$-projective variety.
+\end{theorem} Next, we state the corresponding result for vector bundles.
+Before doing so, we recall the following result from \cite{brion}: for any nonsingular simple $G$-projective variety $X$, by \cite[Lemma 6]{brion} and \cite[Theorem 2 (4)]{brion} there are only finitely many $B$-stable curves on $X$, and each of them is isomorphic to $\mathbb{P}^1$. \begin{theorem} Let $X$ be a nonsingular simple $G$-projective variety.
 Let $E$ be a $B$-equivariant nef vector bundle on $X$ of rank $n$, and let $x^{-}$ be the sink of $X$.
 Then